Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, D and G. Check that you find the necessary kind.
-The majority of adapters that you can buy are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types C, D and G. Ensure that you choose the necessary kind.
+The vast majority of adapters available are simply plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most areas.

 Power bank for devices